learnwithparam/monkey-kata/api/demos/medical_office_triage/README.md

     4. Create a *new* chat context for the current agent, starting with the *old* agent's history.
     5. Add the *new* agent's system prompt (e.g., "You are the BillingAgent...").
     6. Tell the agent to generate its first reply (e.g., "Hi, I'm the billing specialist.
 How can I help?").
-  * **🎓 Key Concepts:** Context Preservation, Chat History Management, State Handoff, Conversation Continuity.
+  * **Key Concepts:** Context Preservation, Chat History Management, State Handoff, Conversation Continuity.

 -----